 NFI announces Vice President Kamala Harris to visit New Flyer of America facility on February 9, 2023

-/EIN News/ -- ST. CLOUD, Minn., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- (TSX: NFI, OTC: NFYEF, TSX: NFI.DB) NFI Group Inc. (“NFI”), a leading independent bus and coach manufacturer and a leader in zero-emission mass mobility solutions, today announced that United States Vice President Kamala Harris will visit New Flyer of America’s (“New Flyer”) St. Cloud, Minnesota manufacturing facility on February 9, 2023, to highlight the Biden-Harris Administration’s investment in zero-emission public transportation and the associated skills developed and jobs created across the industry.
+ST. CLOUD, Minn., Feb.
+08, 2023 (GLOBE NEWSWIRE) -- NFINFYEFNFI NFI Group Inc. ("NFI"), a leading independent bus and coach manufacturer and a leader in zero-emission mass mobility solutions, today announced that United States Vice President Kamala Harris will visit New Flyer of America's ("New Flyer") St. Cloud, Minnesota manufacturing facility on February 9, 2023, to highlight the Biden-Harris Administration's investment in zero-emission public transportation and the associated skills developed and jobs created across the industry.

 "NFI is leading the evolution to zero-emission mobility with scalable, clean, and sustainable mobility solutions.
 We have zero-emission buses in service today with 17 of the 25 largest North American transit agencies and with another 100 cities globally.
 Our electric vehicles have travelled over 20 million zero-emission miles throughout the United States and Canada and over 80 million zero-emission miles internationally," said Paul Soubry, President and Chief Executive Officer, NFI Group Inc. "The Infrastructure Investment and Jobs Act, or IIJA, signed in 2021, is a historic, once-in-a-generation bill that has translated to unprecedented demand for NFI's buses and coaches, driving improvements to public transportation throughout the United States that will benefit our employees, customers and their riders across the country for years to come."